 The Steering Committee for GMSI comprises external, fully independent specialists in the field.
 The Steering Committee undertakes a rigorous process of review and assessment of eligible projects before validating its selection of grant Awardees.

-After each round of selection, successful applicants will be contacted individually to inform them of the status of their application and eventually request additional information.
-All projects that pass to the second round of review will have to submit the formal protocol, the budget and a signed document that confirms their acceptance of the Grant for Multiple Sclerosis Innovation rules and regulations for advanced applications.
+After each round of selection, successful applicants will be contacted individually about the status of their application and will eventually be requested to submit additional information.
+Applicants who are not selected to proceed to the second round will be informed that they have not been successful on this occasion.
+All applicants whose projects pass to the second round of review will have to submit the formal protocol, budget and a signed document that confirms their acceptance of the GMSI rules and regulations for advanced applications.

 2. Do Awardees have to get involved in publicity surrounding the GMSI?

-EMD Serono retains the exclusive right to make any press release or any kind of public communication about the Grant for Multiple Sclerosis Innovation, the grant(s) and the Awardee(s).
+Merck KGaA, Darmstadt, Germany retains the exclusive right to make any press release or any kind of public communication about the Grant for Multiple Sclerosis Innovation, the grant(s) and the Awardee(s).

-EMD Serono would encourage the Awardee(s) to present any data at ECTRIMS on project completion.
+Merck KGaA, Darmstadt, Germany would encourage the Awardee(s) to present any data at ECTRIMS on project completion.

 3. What happens to applications that are not successful?

 Merck KGaA, Darmstadt, Germany treats all submissions confidentially; applications are archived for 10 years and stored under restricted access.